Data Science and R: how do I start?

 These messages used to be infrequent enough that I would spend time writing a tailored response to each individual, but over time the frequency has increased to a point where I can’t respond with as much thought and attention to detail as I would like.
 Rather than offer up a generic response, I’ve created this post for you, the data science beginner that wants to learn R!

 I get it — we all have our favorite resources!
 This list is by no means meant to be comprehensive at all.
 It’s intended to be very biased towards the resources that I’ve personally used, but that doesn’t mean they’re the only resources out there!

-You’ll also notice that this list leaves out things like Machine Learning and Artificial Intelligence, and that’s intentional.
-This list is aimed at someone literally starting out with data science and R — ML/AI will be there for them later on in their learning path.
+You’ll also notice that this list leaves out things like deep dives into Machine Learning and Artificial Intelligence, and that’s intentional.
+This list is aimed at someone literally starting out with data science and R — complex topics in ML/AI will be there for them later on in their learning path.

 If your math skills need some love

 - Khan Academy all the way!

 - Khan Academy if you’re new to statistics, or could use a good refresher